Markmbithi/Project-files/ReadmeFirst.txt

 Section A Question 1.
 1. Unzip the project files and copy "Section A Q1" folder to a location of choice
+2. Navigate to the Section A Q1 folder from the commandline and type "bower install" to install necessary Polymer dependencies which will be read from the bower.json file
-2. Navigate through the commandline to the folder and type "polymer serve".
-This will run the application through a local server that will enable you view the results through the browser.
+2. Once successfully installed type "polymer serve".
+This will run the application on a local server that will enable you view the results through the browser.
 3. Go to the browser and type http://localhost:8081/ you should be able to see the sorted dictionary.
 4. The source code is in src/data-display.html